appsbunches/AppsBunches-Integration-Requirements/README.md

 ### **App Information**

--   Full description of the app and its features\
+-   Full description of the app and its features
--   App URL in Zid Apps Market\
+-   App URL in Zid Apps Market
 -   Support email and official website (if available)

 ### **Media & Demonstration**

--   Introductory video explaining the app's service\
+-   Introductory video explaining the app's service
--   Clear indication of where the service should appear in the mobile app\
+-   Clear indication of where the service should appear in the mobile app
     (e.g., product page, checkout, order success page)

 ### **User Stories**

+Provide:
-Provide: - A user story describing how the service works on the **Zid web store** - A user story describing how the service should work on the **Apps Bunches mobile app**
+- A user story describing how the service works on the **Zid web store**
+- A user story describing how the service should work on the **Apps Bunches mobile app**

 #### **Examples**